Back Pain and What It Means

 Diagnosis: More than likely, you have some sort of disc pathology.
 Could be a bulge or a herniation.
 Word of caution: careful on immediately asking for an MRI.
 Several studies have shown that many asymptomatic people have disc bulges.
 Unfortunately, sometimes health care providers end up treating MRI’s and not the patient.
 Exercises and education on posture and lifting mechanics will really help.
 The McKenzie Approach, as practiced by our staff, is a useful method to treat herniations.

-4. Symptoms: You’re likely some sort of athlete, possibly in a rotational sport or a kicking sport You have unilateral low back pain that is aggravated by activity.
+4. Symptoms: You’re likely some sort of athlete, possibly in a rotational sport or a kicking sport.
+You have unilateral low back pain that is aggravated by activity.
 Pain is typically achy, but can be sharp if you move too fast or kick a ball really hard for example.
 You may or may not have pain throughout the day, but specific things bother it.
 You typically feel best in the morning, although you may be a little tight.
 You don’t have any pain in your legs.
 You don’t have numbness or tingling in your legs.

 Diagnosis: You may have what’s called spondylolysis, which is degeneration of one side of the vertebrae.
 Can be easily helped w/ exercises and stretching.
 Now, if you do have pain with extension and occasional pain down the leg, you may have a more severe version of this, which is called spondylolisthesis.
 There are various grades of this that may or may not be managed by surgery or exercise.
 Every case is unique.